spacetelescope/slitlessutils/docs/multi.rst

 Sparse Least-Squares Solution
 -----------------------------

-There have been several algorithms devised to find the vector :math:`f_{\varph}` that minimizes the cost function for :math:`\psi^2`, and many have been implemented into the `scipy sparse solvers <https://docs.scipy.org/doc/scipy/reference/sparse.linalg.html#module-scipy.sparse.linalg>`_.
+There have been several algorithms devised to find the vector :math:`f_{\varphi}` that minimizes the cost function for :math:`\psi^2`, and many have been implemented into the `scipy sparse solvers <https://docs.scipy.org/doc/scipy/reference/sparse.linalg.html#module-scipy.sparse.linalg>`_.
 However, ``slitlessutils`` is only organized to work with the two most common methods:

-* LSQR: first presented by `Paige & Saunders (1982) <https://dl.acm.org/doi/10.1145/355984.355989>`_, is the standard tool for these types of linear systems.
+* **LSQR:** first presented by `Paige & Saunders (1982) <https://dl.acm.org/doi/10.1145/355984.355989>`_, is the standard tool for these types of linear systems.
+See also the scipy implementation of `LSQR <https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.lsqr.html>`_
-* LSMR: later developed by `Fong & Saunders (2011) <https://arxiv.org/abs/1006.0758>`_, and improves upon LSQR by generally converging faster.
+* **LSMR:** later developed by `Fong & Saunders (2011) <https://arxiv.org/abs/1006.0758>`_, and improves upon LSQR by generally converging faster.
+See also the scipy implementation of `LSMR <https://docs.scipy.org/doc/scipy/reference/generated/scipy.sparse.linalg.lsmr.html>`_.

 .. warning::